 Mobile Corporate Job

 I spent the entire first year working my corporate job from the road.
 Although the company I worked for was not traditionally comfortable with mobile workers, I had worked myself into a position where they were willing to try it with me.
 I eventually left when the company offered me a buyout, but there are many advantages to bringing a corporate job on the road, especially in the early stages of full timing.
+Update: After trying all the jobs listed above I found out I really missed my corporate job.
+I missed the work I was able to do, the business relationships, and of course the money.
+At the end of Year Five, I starting looking for a new corporate job that allowed me to travel and I started working in the corporate environment again.

 - Guaranteed income at the highest wage rates.
 If you are debt-free, it’s relatively easy to live a full-time lifestyle on corporate salaries.
 Also benefits such as health insurance, 401K, life insurance etc available are significantly reduced rates.